paddyinpdx/redpanda-ais-demo/README.md

-# Norwegian Ship Tracking Demo Using Redpanda, Postgres, and ClickHouse
+# Norwegian Ship Tracking Demo Using Redpanda and ClickHouse

 ## Overview